robomotic/archerss/README.md

 ### Archer-Specific Behavior

-- Archers show king-like movement patterns when highlighted (8 adjacent squares)
+- Archers show king-like movement patterns when highlighted (8 adjacent squares for movement)
-- Archers cannot move to squares occupied by enemy pieces (no capture highlighting)
+- Archers can perform ranged attacks on enemy pieces within attack range
+- Attack moves are shown alongside regular movement options
 - Empty squares around the archer are highlighted as valid moves
+- Squares with enemy pieces within attack range are highlighted as attack targets
-- Enemy pieces adjacent to archers are not threatened and can move freely
+- Enemy pieces adjacent to archers are not threatened for check purposes

 ## Technical Notes